Crow2525-pp/qif_personal_finance/pipeline_personal_finance/readme.md

 ## Plan
 - Use granfana to display finance information on a home assistant dashboard for wife & I to access
 - [x] Use postgres server to store banking data
 - [x] Use dbt to transform the data into workable metrics
 - [x] Use dagster to orchestrate the qif -> postgres and dbt       transformations
-- Use Docker to run the project from docker server at home
+- [x] Use Docker to run the project from docker server at home
+- [ ] Upload Docker to Home Server

 ## Todo
  - Get docker compose files working